rpellerin/rpellerin.github.io/content/running-building-my-own-training-plan.md

 # Goal

 W-13 until my first marathon ever.
 Time to start an actual training plan.
 Since the beginning of 2024, I was using the app [Campus Coach](https://www.campus.coach/) for that.
 It's pretty good but far from perfect.
 It's also subscription-based, 15 euros per month (they do have a freemium version but it's too limited).
-They ask you many questions to customize the plan they build but after it's been created, I found it not flexible enough.
+They ask you many questions to customize the plan they build.
+However, after it's been created, I found it not flexible enough.
 For instance, it's not possible to postpone a session.
-Also, one cannot set a goal finish time for a race, instead the app will give an estimated finish time and adjust it over time as progress is made.
+Also, one cannot set a goal finish time for a race, instead the app will give an estimated finish time (based on their estimated MAS) and adjust it over time as progress is made.

 Anyways, it was not perfect, so I decided to look for an alternative.
 And I found [Kiprun Pacer](https://www.decathlon-pacer.com/), from Decathlon.
 Pretty different approach, it lets you drive your training more, and the sessions suggested are quite different.
 For instance, one can set their goal finish time.
 Also, it's free.

-So I thought I'd fully explore and use these 2 apps to the fullest one after the other, for 2 races, hence 2 training plans and compare them.
+So I thought I'd fully compare these 2 apps.
 Ultimately as I do so, my goal is to understand how plans are created, what to adjust to make them truly personalized, so that I can build my own plans in the future, without any app, paid or free.
 I want my plans to be flexibile, I want them to adjust to my week schedule changes, not the other way around.

-I'll start with Kiprun Pacer until October, and then from January until April 2025 I'll be using Campus Coach.
+Since I've used Campus Coach for quite some time until August, I'll start using Kiprun Pacer from now on.

-# Aug-Oct 2024: Kiprun Pacer
+# Kiprun Pacer

 I set up my plan with the following parameters: